 This strange-looking wristwatch is made by Hoptroff, a British watchmaker.

-Not a true smartwatch but a hybrid watch, the Hoptroff Atomic Wristwatch is a rare combination of smart technology, classical mechanics, and luxurious design.
+Not a true smartwatch but a hybrid luxury watch, the Hoptroff Atomic Wristwatch is a rare combination of wearable technology, classical mechanics, and luxurious design.

 The Hoptroff Atomic Wristwatch is WI FI enabled and capable of connecting and synchronizing with your Apple or Android phone.

-As such, you have access to your calendar, messages, emails, all via your smartphone.
+As such, you have access to your calendar, messages, and emails, all via your smartphone.

 However, to have one of these beauties, you’ll have to fork out quite a lot.